wieluk/psychopy_linux_installer/README.md

 **Note:**
 All commands, along with the installed versions and set paths, as well as the command to refresh your system's PATH, will be displayed at the end of the script.

-## To-Do

-- Refactor testscripts.
-- Conduct tests on a physical machine.
-- Test with connected hardware components.
-- Test on Pacman-based distributions.

 ## Links